banodoco/Reigh/docs/structure_detail/realtime_system.md

 3. Excess polling: check DataFreshness diagnostics and realtime connection state

 ## Notes & Limitations
-- The system currently subscribes to `tasks` changes only; generation-only updates are reflected through task-driven events and mutation-driven invalidations.
+- The system currently subscribes to `tasks` changes only.
+Generation-related UI updates are primarily driven by task events and by explicit mutation invalidations.
+Pure generation-only backend changes that are not accompanied by a task event (e.g., background thumbnail writes) are picked up by the smart polling fallback.
 - Invalidation uses broad key families to ensure all relevant variants refetch without bespoke wiring per consumer.

 Result: **Fast, reliable updates via direct invalidation, with intelligent polling as a resilient fallback.**